Emrys-Merlin/diary/README.md

 Diary
 =====

 I write my diary in emacs org-mode and use a peculiar layout.
-I use one file for each month and each has the following peculiar layout (the localization is German):
+I use one file for each month and each has the following structure (the localization is German):

 ```org
 * Zusammenfassung